Chief Gorden Eden Announces Additional Crisis Intervention Training for APD Officers

 April 27, 2014

 The course takes 40 hours over and above the CIT training received in the police academy.
-Currently 27% of APD’s field personnel are CIT trained and certified.
-Additional classes are planned over the next 18 months in order to reach the 100% goal.
+Currently 27 percent of APD's field personnel are CIT trained and certified.
+Additional classes are planned over the next 18 months in order to reach the 100 percent goal.
 Costs for training is approximately $20,000 to $25,000 per class.

 According to Dr. Rodgers, "These are techniques that are critical for police personnel in the field.
 Understanding the struggles of individuals with mental illness and how to respond to them effectively is key to resolving these scenarios peacefully for all involved."